Yours Truly, Johnny Dollar: Revival

 In late 1956, CBS Radio retooled the show, which reverted to a weekly half-hour drama, airing on late Sunday afternoons.
+There wasn't time to stockpile scripts for the new half-hour format, so in a couple of instances CBS retrieved old private-eye scripts from its files and retrofitted them for Johnny Dollar.
+The 1948 script for "The Prodigal Daughter", an episode of Jeff Regan, Investigator starring Jack Webb, was reused for the 1956 Johnny Dollar half-hour "The Royal Street Matter."
+This recycling was only temporary until producer Jack Johnstone could review and edit new Johnny Dollar scripts.

 Bob Bailey continued in the leading role until 1960 and wrote one episode, "The Carmen Kringle Matter," under his first and middle names (Robert Bainter).

 Staff announcer Dan Cubberly introduced the program during the Edmond O'Brien run; Roy Rowan was the announcer for the first two years of Bob Bailey's run; he also was an announcer on CBS's I Love Lucy.
 In "The Laird Douglas Matter," Roy Rowan was written into the script as dog-show expert "Ray Roland."
 In 1957, Rowan was succeeded by Dan Cubberly, returning to the series.

 Changes at CBS

 CBS Radio tried to institute an economy measure in June 1959: its four remaining dramatic series (Yours Truly, Johnny Dollar; Suspense; Gunsmoke starring William Conrad; and Have Gun – Will Travel starring John Dehner) would be moved from Hollywood to New York.
 The plan met with some resistance, because the cast members and crews of Gunsmoke and Have Gun, Will Travel were willing to cancel the shows themselves rather than move to New York.
 The situation was stalemated for 17 months, as all four programs remained on the air.
 Finally, in November 1960, CBS Radio kept Gunsmoke in California, discontinued Have Gun - Will Travel, and moved Yours Truly, Johnny Dollar and Suspense to New York.
 Bob Bailey, unwilling to relocate, gave up the Johnny Dollar role.
 Bailey's last performance, aired November 27, 1960, was in a script titled "The Empty Threat Matter," perhaps writer Johnstone's editorial comment on CBS's intention to shut down production in California.

 In New York, CBS staff producer Bruno Zirato Jr. (who also directed TV game shows for CBS) took over Yours Truly, Johnny Dollar, although Johnstone continued to write the scripts.
 Former child actor Bob Readick took over the leading role in a manner reminiscent of the original Dollar, Charles Russell.
 After six months he was replaced by Mandel Kramer, who gave the role his own low-key interpretation.
 Many fans found Mandel Kramer second only to Bailey as the most effective portrayal.
 Both Readick and Kramer were members of CBS's stock company in New York, and both appeared in other CBS dramas.